truthixify/inkfundme-tutorial/TUTORIAL.md

 #### Finalizing Campaigns (The Smart Decision Maker)

-Here's where things get interesting!
+Here's where things get interesting.
 The `finalize` function is like the judge that decides what happens to all the money once a campaign ends.
 Think of it as the moment of truth, did we reach our goal or not?

 ```rust
 #[ink(message)]